robstoll/atrium/README.md

 The report reads much nicer now:

-> I expected the subject of the assertion,
+> I expected the subject of the expectation,
-> which was actually the Person(...), respectively its property `isStudent`,
+> which was actually Person(...), respectively its property `isStudent`,
 > which was actually `false`, to equal `true`

 The drawback of `feature` compared to `its` is its syntax.
 Certainly, one has to get used to it first.
 Another is that